Billionaire Profile

 CEO of General Electric

-Appointed CEO of GE, the first outsider to lead the company.
+Appointed CEO and Chairman of General Electric, the first outsider to lead the company.

 2024